SEND and Inclusion

 We have a number of inclusion support assistants who are trained to deliver a range of interventions.
 Support assistants support pupils on a 1:1 basis when students need a high level of mediation in order to access the curriculum; where students need a scribe.
 Support assistants will support pupils in small groups.

-We work with the following agencies to provide support for pupils with SEND:
+We work with (amongst others) the following agencies to provide support for pupils with SEND:

 Expertise and training of staff